March 3, 2020

 - And new staff recruitment and retention strategies.

-Our Carruth Center for Psychological and Psychiatric Services is the hub for the mental health initiative.
+Our Carruth Center for Counseling and Psychological Services is the hub for the mental health initiative.

 One of the positions the Carruth Center is hiring is a behavioral health clinician primarily dedicated to drop-in and emergency interventions.